Surely not only accountants enjoy tax season right?

 Making Filing Easy

 Whether or not you use tax filing software, e-filing can save you time and money.
 In fact, if you’re owed a tax refund, you can get that much faster.
-There are lots of reputable companies (Like Turbotax and H&R Block) that can help you fill out the forms you need and file it.
+There are lots of reputable companies that can help you fill out the forms you need and file it.

 Keep in mind that not everyone can e-file.
 Things such as amended returns and part-year state returns will require that you file a paper return.
 Make sure you check with the IRS and see what you need for your specific situation.